When are Gradings

 Your moment to shine!

-Immediately before each grading, there is a training course which is compulsory for all students wishing to grade.
+Immediately before each grading, there is a small training course which is compulsory for all students wishing to grade.
 It is an opportunity to warm up thoroughly and revise your grading syllabus.
 After the training course, you will be allowed a short break before the grading starts.
 All those grading will then be lined up and the grading will begin.
 The grading panel, which consists of a number of instructors you will recognise, will call you up by grade, in groups and ask you to complete the three elements of your syllabus.

 How well did you do?